Qiam 1: Operational history

 Test launches of the Qiam 1 occurred on 20 August 2010, 10 February 2014, and 9 March 2016.
 The Qiam 1 was used in combat for the first time on 17 June 2017 when Iran targeted Islamic State militants in Syria as retaliation for earlier bomb attacks in Tehran.
 At least two missiles hit the Islamic State stronghold of Mayadin.

+Qiam missiles were also used in a strike on Islamic State in Kermanshah, Syria on 1 October 2018.

 Qiam 1 missiles also struck US/Iraqi Al Asad Airbase in Iraq on 8 January 2020, destroying a Black Hawk helicopter, an air control tower and several tents.
 The main runway and an MQ-1 Predator drone were damaged.
 Two American soldiers who had been manning guard towers were blown from their posts and wounded during the missile attacks, and it was later disclosed that 109 US servicemen suffered traumatic brain injury.
 Some of them were evacuated to Kuwait and Germany for medical treatment.
+The missile were fitted with cluster warheads, according to the Iranian military.
+The strike was in retaliation for the killing of General Qasem Soleimani during an attack launched by the USAF with an MQ-9 Reaper drone on 3 January 2020.